 School Walking Tracks

-Sumner County Coordinated School Health has a goal of installing a walking track in every elementary school by the end of the school year 2019.
-With additional funding from the Tennessee Department of Health's Project Diabetes grant, we are on track to achieve that goal!
+Sumner County Coordinated School Health installed walking tracks in elementary schools with additional funding from the Tennessee Department of Health's Project Diabetes grant.

 Sumner County Schools recently adopted a revised Wellness Policy which covers: health education, health services, nutrition, physical education and physical activity, healthy school environment, and staff wellness.